Science: Online Integration & Management

 Online integration is at the very heart of blended teaching.
 It has to do with how you combine your in-person science classroom with online activities (remember the baker mixing dry and wet ingredients from Chapter 1).
 Because the main component of blended learning is integrating online and in-person activities, online integration is a good place to begin thinking about blending your classroom.

-This is where you as a science teacher begin to think about what specific online practices can help you address the problems of practice you identified in Section 1.
+This is where you as a science teacher begin to think about what specific online practices can help you address the problems of practice you identified in Chapter 5.
 The more examples of blended teaching you have personally seen and the more experience you have with blended teaching, the easier this process will be for you.
 But even if you are just starting out, you will probably have a few ideas of your own.
-This chapter will help you explore more ideas.
+This chapter will help you explore these ideas and more.

 Reflection Questions: How does the teacher in this video integrate a combination of in-person activities and online activities into each lesson?
 What are some techniques that she uses that would work well in your classroom?